DeadshotLegend/Shivansh-Goel-Fast-Pages/_posts/2023-02-17-museumblog.md

 ### 1st AP CSP Project That I saw
 - This project was presented by Rachit Jaiswal
-- Rachit Jaiswal project was about
+- Rachit Jaiswal project was about using

 ### 2nd AP CSP Project That I saw